 A while ago, I’ve been working on a very large codebase that consisted of a few million lines of code.
 Large systems are usually a big mess and this one was no exception.
 Since this is a rather common problem in software engineering, I thought the internet would be littered with stories about this topic.
 There is a lot of talk about software carpentry, while software maintenance is rarely debated.
 Either large programs are being maintained by dark matter developers or nobody thinks that writing stories about large systems are interesting enough.

-The following sections will present some of the common problems which I’ve discovered during my big system adventures.
+The following sections will present common problems which I’ve discovered during my big system adventures.

 A common trait of a large codebases is that at some point they become so large and bloated that one person alone is no longer capable of understanding all its pieces.
 It seems to me that after 100'000 lines of code, the maintenance related problems start to appear as the complexity of the code simply dwarfs the capabilities of the human brain.
 Such large systems are commonly maintained by more than one person, but with a large group of people also come large organizational problems.